katjasrz/deepstream_tao_interactive/README.md

 ## Prerequisites

-* DeepStream SDK 6.0 GA and above
+* DeepStream SDK 6.0 GA

 Note that I implemneted and tested these apps only on [NVIDIA Jetson](https://developer.nvidia.com/embedded-computing) running JetPack 4.6.
 In order to run it in a different environment you might need to change some paths in make files according to your system setup.